 While landing pages do help you in the lead capture process for you to really hit the bulls eye with your conversions you need to reduce the friction that’s distracting your visitors from hitting your call-to-action button and smooth the lead capture process.

 The obvious thing for you to do is remove all the annoying, distracting clutter from your Landing Page, which is sidetracking your visitors from becoming your customers.

 Although, just giving you a one-liner isn’t going to cut it; so obviously I’m not going to be doing that.
 If you want to reduce friction and smooth your lead capture process just stay in tune with the following tips.

 A short form means happy visitors and happy visitors always translate into satisfied customers.

-The moreed your landing pages are towards your particular audience, the more you increase your chances of conversions.
+The more targeted your landing pages are towards your particular audience, the more you increase your chances of conversions.
 You’ve got to give the people what they want, and when you do they click on your call-to-action button like crazy.

 Looking for more conversions?
-Just tailor your landing pages to your audiences’ needs.
+Just tailor your landing pages to your target audiences’ needs.